eternaldensity/Sandcastle-Builder/README.md

 - Formatting of negative decimal numbers was horribly broken.
 Not that there should be negative numbers, but now if there is, they're the right negative numbers!
 - Remove spaces from tool icon IDs
 - New Tool Icons also from BlitzGirl!
 Yay!!
+- Constructing from Blackprints now does nothing if you somehow end up with less pages then needed
+- What is Friendship?
+- Hotdoge
+- More Dragons

 ## 3.153
 - Discovery Detector messages go to log